vanderlowe/myPersonality/README.md

 You can provide as many or as few variable names as you wish.
 However, keep in mind that more variables mean more data to transfer and requesting many variables at a time may be very slow.

 ### Filtering data
-You can also easily filter the results by providing the criteria with the variable name.
+You can also easily filter the results by specifying a criterion after the variable name.
 Let's get the same data as above for participants over the age of 90 and assign the results to variable `elderly`.
 ```
 elderly <- participants("age > 90", "gender", "relationship_status")
 ```